pkvijay65/eCommerce-microservices-project/README.md

 * Using Distributed Tracing to trace requests across microservices.
 * Using Hystrix to implement circuit breakers.
 * Using Docker to containerize the microservices.
+* Using kafka to implement asynchronous communication between microservices.

 ## Future Enhancements: